 The Formula xHD remains the ultimate reference and I value its neutrality and especially in the context of the sonorous sounding Xavian setup the Formula xHD’s ultimate transparency and linearity made for a supremely synergistic match even if I was heavily seduced by the La Scala’s harmonically rich midrange.
 In the more accurate Kroma/Goldmund system I can swing both ways and would have a tough time deciding between the two DACs.
 Ultimately, I think it’s fair to say that the Formula xHD is so utterly precise that in some combinations it may be perceived as being a little bit too analytical.
 And that’s where the La Scala comes in, giving away very little, costing less and possessing of that midrange magic that only tubes seem to bring.

-As a side note: Aqua will be issuing an upgraded output stage board for the Formula xHD DAC which, according to the manufacturer, will elevate the Formula xHD’s performance to an all new level.
-When the board is ready for release it will be fitted in my unit and I will then report on its assets.
+As a side note: Aqua will be issuing an upgraded output stage board for the Formula xHD DAC which, according to the manufacturer, will elevate the Formula xHD’s performance to an all-new level.

 As the manufacturer has specially selected the tubes, it is not recommended to experiment with them but if you wanted to, you could.
 In this case, my experiment was fueled by a recent change in tube complement by the manufacturer.
 Up until recently, the La Scala was delivered with Telefunken ECC81 tubes but now they started using the Genalex Gold Lion ECC81.
 The DAC was delivered with the Genalex tubes installed but Marco was so kind to also include a pair of Telefunkens for me to compare.